Trust us, this is a lighter moment.

 in terms of sheer messed-up-ness.
 Overall dark coloring and constant use of silence

 doesn't help things either.
-Ghosts that make people commit suicide, human puppet, bizarre carnivorous murderer, and a girl who has a very twisted sense of morality and constantly repressed desire of murder; clearly what you see in a kid friendly series!
+Ghosts that make people commit suicide, human puppets, bizarre carnivorous murderer, and a girl (our protagonist no less) who has a very twisted sense of morality and constantly repressed desire of murder; clearly what you see in a kid friendly series!